Facebook imposes major new restrictions on QAnon, stepping up enforcement against the conspiracy theory

 "Ultimately the real test will be whether Facebook actually takes measures to enforce these new policies — we’ve seen in a myriad of other contexts, including with respect to right-wing militias like the Boogaloos, that Facebook has repeatedly failed to consistently enforce its existing policies,” said Sen. Mark R. Warner (D-Va.), who has been pushing Facebook for more action against QAnon.

-At the core QAnon, which began in October 2017, are baseless allegations that Democratic officials and Hollywood celebrities engaged in unconscionable crimes, including raping and eating children, while seeking to subvert the Constitution.
+At the core of QAnon, which took root on anonymous message boards in October 2017, are baseless allegations that Democratic officials and Hollywood celebrities engaged in unconscionable crimes, including raping and eating children, while seeking to subvert the Constitution.
 President Trump, the conspiracy theory holds, is quietly battling these evils.

 The “Q” of QAnon is supposedly a high-level government official privy to these secrets because of a top-secret security clearance.
 The shadowy figure speaks only on the site 8kun, a successor to the now-closed 8chan, but the information for years spread almost instantly across mainstream social media platforms, powered by those analyzing Q’s pronouncements.